nens/lizard-docs/source/b_catalogue.rst

 Because of the extensive amount of data available, it is important to be able to search and filter properly.
 Lizard has a variety of methods to find and group data.

+.. _filters_reference_label:

 Filters
 --------

-On the left side of the catalogue interface you can find several ways of filtering the data layers you have access to.
+On the left side of the Catalogue interface you can find several ways of filtering the data layers you have access to.
 There are three different options:

 1. **Organisation**: the organisation that owns the data.